locationtech/udig-platform/docs/user/en/tasks/Adding a column to a shapefile.rst

 Adding a column to a shapefile
 ##############################

-You can use the :doc:`Transform operation` to generate additional attributes and then export the resulting scratch layer.
+You can use the :doc:`/reference/Transform operation` to generate additional attributes and then export the resulting scratch layer.

 #.
 Select the contents of your shape file: